vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-space.md

 # Operate graph spaces

 When Studio is connected to Nebula Graph, you can create or delete a graph space.
-You can use **Console** or **Schema** to do these operations.
-This article only introduces how to use **Schema** to operate graph spaces in a Nebula Graph database.
+You can use the **Console** tab page or the **Schema** tab page to do these operations.
+This article only introduces how to use the **Schema** tab page to operate graph spaces in a Nebula Graph database.

 ## Studio version

-Studio v1.2.0-beta or later versions supports this function.
+Studio of v1.2.0-beta or later versions supports this function.
 To update the version, run this command.

 ```bash
 docker-compose pull && docker-compose up